 Greek Orthodox Good Friday

-Why is there a date difference between Catholic and Orthodox Easter?
+Why is the Orthodox date different from Catholic Easter?

 What do Greeks do on Good Friday?